 The purpose of this article

-In this article we intend to deal with the subject of h2g2's hard-working volunteer Aces.
-We will also look at the tools that they use, the support that they get, and how things are developing over time, and also how the process appears to newbies.
+In this article we intend to deal with the subject of h2g2's hard-working volunteer Scouts.
+Besides a general look at the Peer Review system, will also look at the tools that they use, the support that they get, and how things are developing over time, and also how the process appears to a Peer Review hopeful.

 Who's this 'we' that you refer to?

 U177581 is an Ace, Sub-Editor, Guru and Scout who has been around in his current form since a month or two after the BBC takeover.
 He has been an Ace for a while, and likes to think that he's good at it.
 Originally from Warwickshire is a student in Oxfordshire, England.
 His favourite smiley is